fanicia/security-notes/notes/windows/priv-escalation.md

 Get-CimInstance -ClassName win32_service | Select Name,State,PathName | Where-Object {$_.State -like 'Running'}
 ```

-(will only work over RDP, not WinRM or a nc shell).

 Once we identify a potentially vulnerable service, we can use `Get-ACL` or `icacls` to check permissions of the services.

 We are looking for services where we are: